 In fact, the United States Mint did not officially produce any coins with a mintmark during the years 1965, 1966, 1967.
 Here’s why.

 Many were trying to build complete date sets.
 Others were pulling silver coins out of circulation to benefit from the rising silver bullion values of the time.

-One of the changes to the William Henry Harrison Presidential dollar coin is the fact that the motto ‘In God We Trust’ — which had been placed on the edge of the coin — is now being moved to the front of the coin, below the president’s portrait.
+One of the changes to the William Henry Harrison Presidential dollar coin is the fact that the motto ‘In God We Trust’ — which had been placed on the edge of the coin — was moved to the front of the coin, below the president’s portrait.
 See other little-known facts and how much William Henry Harrison dollar coins are worth.

 The U.S. Mint releases the first Native American dollar coin in the series on January 2, 2009.
-The Native American dollar coin will be a regularly circulating dollar coin and will surely draw some attention among commemorative coin collectors.
+The Native American dollar coin is a regularly circulating dollar coin that is drawing some attention among commemorative coin collectors.

 Collecting coins can be fun — especially when all the coins you need for your collection can be found right in circulation.
 Let’s look at some of the exciting coins you can find right in your pocket, purse, or at your local bank.

 As far as business-strike Lincoln Memorial pennies, the kind struck for circulation (and lacking errors), the short answer essentially is no — Lincoln Memorial pennies generally are not valuable.
 In fact, typical pieces are worth only face value if worn, and only a tiny premium if in average uncirculated condition, except for a few cases.